JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt7.md

 The last time around, [I had a look at the impedance of voltage multipliers.](diode-capacitors-volts-pt6)

-I found that calculating the impedance of a voltage multipliers is **much** more complicated than I thought.
+I found that calculating the impedance of a voltage multiplier is **much** more complicated than I thought.
 It is so much more complicated that I gave up my attempt to derive a mathematical description of it and went searching the internet.

 Eventually, I found [this page by Blaze Labs.](http://www.blazelabs.com/e-exp15.asp)  There's a lot of hokey free energy bunk on the site, but the notes on the Cockcroft-Walton voltage multiplier seem to be correct.

-The Blaze Labs site gives an equation for calculating the output voltage of Cockcroft-Walton multipliers which takes the number of stages into consideration, and which incidenttally shows how to calculate the impedance of such a multiplier given the number of stages and the size of the capacitors used.
+The Blaze Labs site gives an equation for calculating the output voltage of Cockcroft-Walton multipliers which takes the number of stages into consideration, and which incidentally shows how to calculate the impedance of such a multiplier given the number of stages and the size of the capacitors used.

 Here's the equation: